puppetlabs/puppetlabs-peadm/documentation/provision.md

 ### Bolt 2 usage

 1. Install Bolt on a jumphost.
-This can be the master, or any other system.
+This can be the primary, or any other system.
 2. Download or git clone the peadm module and put it somewhere on the jumphost. e.g. ~/modules/peadm.
 3. Download or git clone the module dependencies, and put them somewhere on the jumphost. e.g. ~/modules/stdlib, ~/modules/node\_manager, etc.
 4. Create an inventory file with connection information.
 Example included below.